Modi script: Cursive features

-The Modi script has several characteristics that facilitate writing, minimising having to lift the pen from the paper for dipping in ink while moving from one character to the next.
+The Mōḍī script has several characteristics that facilitate writing, minimising having to lift the pen from the paper for dipping in ink while moving from one character to the next.
 Some characters are "broken" versions of their Devanagari counterparts, and many characters are more circular in shape.
-These characteristics make Modi a sort of cursive style of writing Marathi.
+These characteristics make Mōḍī a sort of cursive style of writing Marathi.
 The cursive nature of the script also allowed scribes to easily make multiple copies of a document if required.

-Shown here is a picture showing all the Modi script characters in the kotem1 clip font.

-Features of the letters
+Ligation

-Numerous modifications are made to the Modi script in writing as "shortcuts", reflecting its history as a quasi-shorthand form of Devanagari.
+Numerous modifications are made to the Mōḍī script in writing as "shortcuts", reflecting its history as a quasi-shorthand form of Devanagari.